Head and Neck Anatomy: Part II – Musculature

 origin – The stationary end of the muscle.

 synergist – A muscle with an action not being performed but involved in making the movement more efficient.
-These muscles are usually a pair of muscles that are antagonists that when contracted stabilize the origin of the prime mover.
+These muscles are usually paired muscles that are antagonists so that when both are contracted they stabilize the origin of the prime mover.